 No matter what remember that Planning a Disney Vacation is supposed to be fun.
 If at any point you’re freaking out about not getting the right reservation, take a breath and let it go.
 All restaurants at Disney are good.
 All rides at Disney are good.
 Seeing the fireworks is still pretty magical even if you’re not in the right fireworks viewing location or stuck on the top of a broken down ride.

-Our first trip down to Walt Disney World was disastrous because it involved a rental car that, because of some fine print about insurance, was going to cost about 600 dollars for the duration of a 4 day trip.
-Because my financial side got the better of me, I decided to return the car in Orlando and chose to wing it without a rental car until the last day when we needed one to get home.
-This meant depending on the Disney buses to get us everywhere we needed to be, this meant no emergency runs to the store for band aids or tampons, this also meant being about 45 minutes late to our first restaurant reservation.
+Our first trip down to Walt Disney World was disastrous because it involved a rental car that, because of some fine print, was going to cost about 600 dollars for the duration of a 4 day trip.
+Because my financial side got the better of us, we decided to return the car in Orlando and chose to wing it without a rental car until the last day when we needed one to get home.
+This meant depending on the Disney buses to get us everywhere we needed to be.
+This meant no emergency runs to the store for band aids or tampons and this also meant being about 45 minutes late to our first restaurant reservation.
 We were completely at the mercy of Disney.
-Little did we know everyone vacationed this way and needless to say the world did not end, and we realized we didn’t mind being trapped at Walt Disney World.
+Little did we know everyone vacationed this way and needless to say the world did not end.
+And we realized we really didn’t mind being trapped at Walt Disney World.

 Know that your vacation will be amazing because its Disney and there’s no place like it on Earth.